grantshandy/grantshandy.github.io/content/posts/raycasting/index.md

 ```

 If you've ever moved a player in a game and know some basic trigonometry this should all look familiar.
-Note that calls to `sinf` are negative, this is because our Y-axis is flipped.
+Note that calls to `sinf` are negative because our Y-axis is flipped.

 If the player is asking us to move the player forwards or backward we modify the player's x and y positions based on the `cosf` and `sinf` values of the player's angle multiplied by a constant `STEP_SIZE`.

-Just for you, I'll give you a magic number you can change later if you'd like:
+Just for you, I'll give you a magic number that works pretty well.
+You can change later it if you'd like:
 ```rust
 const STEP_SIZE: f32 = 0.045;
 ```